nasa/osal/src/tests/file-api-test/README.txt

 The modules are separate and independent.
 Each does not interfere with the others.

 These modules are placed in a specific order, however, which assumes that the previous module worked.
-This is due to the uncircumventable nature of a filesystem (i.e. you cannot open a file for reading/writing without being able to create the file, and you can testing reading/writing without being able to open a file)
+This is due to the uncircumventable nature of a filesystem (i.e. you cannot open a file for reading/writing without being able to create the file, and you can test reading/writing without being able to open a file)

 NOTE: When all is working properly, the output from each test will start with "OK", and not "ERROR"